 A final point.
 Upon reflection, the solution that Matt suggests of writing a hook into Top is probably not a technically feasible solution.
 After all, we are not talking about extending Ptolemy.
 We are talking about changing the behavior of Ptolemy so that the module manager can be invoked from the menu bar of any JFrame that extends Top.
 Therefore, I think the two feasible solutions are to either (1) keep this override or (2) remove the ability to run Ptolemy from the build.

-#7 Updated by Christopher Brooks almost 10 years ago
+#7 Updated by Christopher Brooks about 10 years ago

 Being able to invoke vergil from the build system is separate functionality